Mad About Berries

 Cucurbits all need similar growing conditions, so as long as there are enough nutrients, water, and sunshine to go around, pumpkins and watermelons will be perfectly happy growing side-by-side.
 Just make sure to watch out for pests!

-To sum it all up, watermelons produce the best fruit and thrive not only when given plenty of sunshine, one to two inches of water a week, and loose soil but the added benefit of protective companion plants.
+To sum it all up, watermelons produce the best fruit and thrive not only when given plenty of sunshine, one to two inches of water a week, and loose soil but also the added benefit of protective companion plants.

 Some of these plants, like radishes and alliums, can repel predators like aphids and even deer.